dtr360/spotify-api/README.md

 Set up Node.js using the steps outlined in the Spotify Web API Tutorial: https://developer.spotify.com/documentation/web-api/quick-start/
 This tutorial will go through the steps of setting up your application/settings on Spotify.
-You will also need to install Node.js.
+You will need to install Node.js.

-You will also need npm and express.
+You will also need npm.
 Install in the terminal via:
 ```
 npm install
 ```